Aerial view of Arwad Island

 I was born on Arwad Island, where the sea surrounds it from all directions.
 The sea, with its calm and turbulence, its tenderness and cruelty, lived within me and baptized my spirit.

 At thirteen, he received his first oud and mastered it in two weeks.
 Within a year, he won first place on Syrian Television competing against professional adults.
 He studied in Cairo, Italy, and Germany, achieving a rare mastery of both Eastern and Western classical traditions.
+In 1984, he was awarded Best Arab Voice at the Carthage Festival in Tunisia.

 Mohamed Abdel Wahab wept when he heard him sing, saying: "A beautiful voice that reminds me of my youth."
 Bahlawan considered that tear his artistic birth certificate.
 The Berlin Symphony Orchestra performed his Symphony of the Captain and the Storm and included it in their permanent repertoire.
+At Cairo Opera House, he received a welcome that critics said no other Arab artist had ever received in the Arab art capital.

 Philosophy of Art